matrixswarm/matrixswarm/matrixswarm/README.md

 ---

-If you want a copy-paste for your commit or README, just say the word, General!
-**Long live Matrix, and may the new boot procedure be legendary! 🟢🪖**

 ## Core Concepts

 - **Philosophy:** MatrixSwarm isn’t just code—it’s a world.
 A breathing hierarchy where agents think, die, and come back.